-Gabapentin is an anticonvulsant medication that helps control seizures in people with epilepsy.
-Some forms of gabapentin can also treat restless legs syndrome (RLS) and certain types of nerve pain.
+Gabapentin is an anticonvulsant medication that helps manage seizures due to epilepsy.
+It can also treat nerve pain and restless leg syndrome (RLS).

 Gabapentin appears to work by altering electrical activity in the brain and influencing the activity of chemicals called neurotransmitters, which send messages between nerve cells.

 This article describes the uses, dosages, and side effects of gabapentin.
 It also looks into the associated risks and some other safety considerations.